gunyeup94/stat133-R/post02/post02-Gun-Kim.md

 Conclusion and take home message!
 =================================

 This post covered what the heatmap is and how to create the heatmap by using `heatmap()` function and ggplot.
 From statistic 133, we have learned how to create a plot, histogram, boxplot, and scatterplot.
 However, we have not learned about heatmap.
 I hope you learned the existence of heatmap and use this heatmap to understand your data better!
 There are more tools to control your own heatmap.
 Thus, after going over this post and if you like to learn more about the heatmap, you should play with the heatmap function or ggplot!
-Thank you for reading my post and I hope this post help you to analyze your data!
+Thank you for reading my post and I hope this post helps you to analyze your data!

 Reference
 =========